deliteful/Toaster

 Security

 This widget has no specific security concern.
-Refer to delite/Widget
+Refer to delite/Widget for general

 security advice on this base class.